What Is Trent Reznor's Net Worth?

 Other Work and Soundtrack Producing

-After resigning with Columbia records, he released the album "Hesitation Marks" in 2013.
-Outside of his work with Nine Inch Nails, Trent has collaborated with artists like Marilyn Manson, Queens of the Stone Age, and Fleetwood Mac.
+After re-signing with Columbia Records, Trent released the album "Hesitation Marks" in 2013.
+In addition to his work with Nine Inch Nails, he has collaborated with artists like Marilyn Manson, Queens of the Stone Age, and Fleetwood Mac.
 In 2010, he formed the band How to Destroy Angels.
-In addition, Trent Reznor composed the original music for a number of video games, including 1996's "Quake" and "Call of Duty: Black Ops II."
+In addition, Reznor composed the original music for a number of video games, including 1996's "Quake" and "Call of Duty: Black Ops II."

 Manager Lawsuit

-In 2004, John Malm Jr. tried to sue Trent Reznor for over $2 million.
-Trent's former manager claimed that the Nine Inch Nails frontman had failed to pay him millions of dollars' worth of commissions over the years.
+In 2004, Trent's former manager, John Malm Jr., filed a $2 million lawsuit claiming that the Nine Inch Nails frontman had failed to pay him millions of dollars worth of commissions over the years.
 Reznor filed a countersuit against Malm Jr., claiming that his contract was unethical and unlawful.
-Among other things, this shady contract apparently guaranteed Malm Jr. 20% of all Reznor's gross earnings (not net earnings), even when the manager was no longer representing Trent.
-Malm Jr. also claimed that Trent had also given him half the rights to the band's trademark name.
+Among other things, the contract apparently guaranteed Malm Jr. 20% of all Reznor's gross earnings (not net earnings), even when the manager was no longer representing him.
+Malm Jr. also claimed that Trent had given him half the rights to the band's trademark name.

 In 2013, Reznor became the new head of Project Daisy alongside Ian Rogers.
 Project Daisy was a music subscription service established by Beats Electronics, and Trent was officially given the title of "chief creative officer."
 The service was eventually launched in 2014.
 After Apple acquired Beats Electronics, Trent was retained in a similar role, and he eventually became involved in the creation and launch of Apple Music.